bongolegend/bricks-flask/README.md

 # How to run tests
 from root, run `python root_test.py`

+You need to have a test database already in existence on your local Postgres server.
+The name of the test database should be specified in your .env file.

 # Open Questions
 When do you close a sqlalchemy session, if ever?